The Impact of Solar Radiation on the Martian Upper Atmosphere: Results and Discussion

-Figure-4 shows the typical pattern of variation of some of the major atmospheric constituents from one of the sunlit passes of MAVEN around Mars on 3 June 2018.
-The plots only show the measured densities along a small trace of the orbit near its periapsis ($\sim$160-300 km).
+Along with the SZA, LST and latitudinal variation, figure-3 also shows the typical profiles of some of the major atmospheric constituents from one of the daytime passes of MAVEN on 3 June 2018.
+The plots show the measured densities along a small trace of the orbit near its periapsis ($\sim$160-300\,km).
 The measured values are shown for both the inbound and outbound parts of the orbital trace.
-For comparison during different days, we have used the concentrations obtained from the inbound part only as shown in the figure.
-During this coverage, the LST changes only by about 40 min and SZA by a few degrees.
-Plots of densities of $CO_2$, $O$, $CO$ and $N_2$ are shown reaching peak values near 160\,km, i.e., the periapsis altitude.
-There are 4-5 such passes per day and these are considered only for the inbound track for further analysis during 1-15, June 2018.
+For comparison with different days, we have used the densities obtained from the inbound part for further analysis.
+During this coverage, the LST changes only by about 40\,min and SZA by a few degrees.
+Plots of densities of $CO_2$, $O$, $CO$ and $N_2$ are shown reaching peak values near 160\,km, i.e., the periapsis altitude of MAVEN.
+In view of the interesting result on the day-to-day variation of thermosphere/exosphere of $Ar$ densities as shown in figure-3, a similar analysis is carried out for other constituents by using only the MAVEN data having more observation points with 4-5 daytime passes per day during June 1-15, 2018.
+These density profiles of the major gas constituents on different days of June 2018 are shown in the figure-4.
+It can be seen that all the gas concentrations show day-to-day variations which is very striking for $CO_2$ and $O$.
+A gradual rise of the $CO_2$-$O$ cross-over altitude from $\sim$200-230\,km between June 3-13, 2018 is quite clear from the figure.
+The figure also shows the scale for the range of $\sim$10$^{^\circ}$ variation in SZA during these measurements.